 In lower value home areas, limits for VA loans cap at $417,000, while limits may be up to $625,500 in areas with high valued homes.
 When a borrower secures more than the loan limit for a particular area, the VA only covers a portion of the loan limit, not the overall mortgage.
 Thus, on a $700,000 loan, the VA would guarantee $156,375, which constitutes one quarter of the $625,500 loan limit rather than one quarter of the $700,000 loan.

 More information on VA Loan Limits.

 If you are unsure of which type of VA loan best fits your situation, review Lender411's information on VA Loan Programs.

 There are two types of VA Refinance loans: VA Cash-Out Refinance and VA Streamline Refinance (Interest Rate Reduction Refinance Loan).
 The major difference between the two is that a VA Cash-Out Refinance lets borrowers take cash out of their home equity, whereas a VA Streamline Refinance allows for the reduction of a borrower’s current interest rate.
 Qualified VA borrowers may also refinance pre-existing conventional loans into VA loans to achieve lower interest rates when applicable.

 Click here for more information on VA Loan Refinancing Options.

-If you are looking for information on VA Loans regarding Foreclosures or short sales, Lender411 has two in-depth articles to read:
+If you are looking for information on VA Loans regarding foreclosures or short sales, please read: